Gulnur-Altan/BB-Scenario/go/go-intro-11/en_step1.md

 Here's an example of how to open and read a text file in Go:

-First, let's create a text file using vi.
+create the file -> `sample.txt`

-Type `vi sample.txt` to create the file.
+Inside the file, write `Cloud computing in 2023.` After writing the text, save and exit the file

-Inside the file, write `Cloud computing in 2023.` ( Note:To write the text, press the i key to enter insert mode.)After writing the text, save and exit the file ( Note: exit by pressing ESC, then type :wq! and hit Enter. )
+Now, let's create a Go file named ->`file.go` .

-Now, let's create a Go file using a text editor.
-The file can be named file.go.
-Type `vi file.go` to create the file.
-Edit the code in the editor and change the `filename.txt` to `sample.txt` , then use the >> icon to paste the content into file.go.
+Edit the code down below in the editor and change the `filename.txt` to `sample.txt` , paste the content into file.go.

 ```
 package main